bobheadxi/bobheadxi.github.io/_posts/2020-4-8-maps-and-shenanigans.md

 </p>

-You can probably skip the first section of this post if you just want to see a brief writeup of the work behind this screenshot.
-As always, please feel free to [leave comments and questions](/march-2020-site-updates/#hypothesis-integration-for-annotations) on this post by highlighting some text!
+You can probably skip the first section of this post if you just want to see a brief writeup of the work behind this screenshot (or just go [straight to the final website](https://bobheadxi.dev/society-and-air-quality/)).
+As always, please feel free to
+[leave comments and questions](/march-2020-site-updates/#hypothesis-integration-for-annotations) on this post by highlighting some text!